ali838/Projects/README.md

 # Projects

 Hello!
-I'm graduated from the University of Georgia (UGA) in May 2020 and studied in Management Information Systems and Finance as well as attained a Certificate in Applied Data Science.
-I'm excited to apply my classroom learnings into tangible projects, whether it be in a corporate work setting or taking on new projects, where I will be converting raw data into actionable decisions and insights.
-The number of projects on my profile will grow as I continue to practice and learn more about the field of Data Science.
+I graduated from the University of Georgia (UGA) in May 2020 and studied in Management Information Systems and Finance as well as attained a Certificate in Applied Data Science.
+I currently work as a Data Scientist at JPMorgan Chase.

 <h2>Project Descriptions</h2>